dart-lang/site-www/src/_articles/language/mixins.md

 ---
-title: A Brief History of Mixins in Dart
+title: A brief history of mixins in dart
 description: Mixins let you implement functionality once and use it in multiple classes.
 original-date: 2012-12-18
 date: 2018-06-01
 category: language
-obsolete: true
 ---

 _Written by Gilad Bracha <br>